-1.1 The University of York uses the Disclosure and Barring Service (DBS) checking service to help assess the suitability of applicants for positions of trust.
-It will comply fully with the DBS Code of Practice regarding the correct handling, use, storage, retention and disposal of certificates and certificate information.
+1.1.1 As an organisation using the Disclosure and Barring Service (DBS) checking service to help assess the suitability of applicants for positions of trust, the University of York complies fully with the code of practice regarding the correct handling, use, storage, retention and disposal of certificates and certificate information.

-1.2 It will comply fully with its obligations under the General Data Protection Regulation (GDPR), Data Protection Act 2018 and other relevant legislation pertaining to the safe handling, use, storage, retention and disposal of certificate information and maintains this written policy on these matters.
+1.1.2 It also complies fully with its obligations under the General Data Protection Regulation (GDPR), Data Protection Act 2018 and other relevant legislation pertaining to the safe handling, use, storage, retention and disposal of certificate information and maintains this written policy on these matters.

-1.2.1 Certificates and certificate information (when held) should be kept securely, in lockable, non-portable, storage containers.
-Access will be strictly controlled and limited to those who are entitled to see it as part of their duties.
+1.2.1 Certificates and certificate information (when held) should be kept securely, in lockable, non-portable, storage containers with access strictly controlled and limited to those who are entitled to see it as part of their duties.

-1.4 In accordance with section 124 of the Police Act 1997, certificate information will only be passed to those who are authorised to receive it in the course of their duties.
-The University will maintain records of all those to whom certificates or certificate information has been revealed.
-It is a criminal offence to pass this information to anyone who is not entitled to receive it.
+1.3.1 In accordance with section 124 of the Police Act 1997, certificate information is only passed to those who are authorised to receive it in the course of their duties.
+We maintain a record of all those to whom certificates or certificate information has been revealed and it is a criminal offence to pass this information to anyone who is not entitled to receive it.

-1.5 Certificate information will only be used for the specific purpose for which it was requested and for which the applicant’s full consent has been given.
+1.4.1 Certificate information is only used for the specific purpose for which it was requested and for which the applicant’s full consent has been given.

-1.7 Once the retention period has elapsed, any DBS certificate information will be destroyed immediately by secure means (i.e. by shredding, pulping or burning).
-While awaiting destruction, certificate information will not be kept in any insecure receptacle (e.g. waste bin or confidential waste sack).
-The University will not keep any photocopy or other image of the certificate or any copy or representation of the contents of a certificate.
-However, notwithstanding the above, the University may keep a record of the date of issue of a certificate, the name of the subject, the type of certificate requested, the position for which the certificate was requested, the unique reference number of the certificates and the details of the recruitment decision taken.
+1.6.2 We will not keep any photocopy or other image of the certificate or any copy or representation of the contents of a certificate.
+However, notwithstanding the above, we may keep a record of the date of issue of a certificate, the name of the subject, the type of certificate requested, the position for which the certificate was requested, the unique reference number of the certificates and the details of the recruitment decision taken.